Eden Natan-Zada: Claim that authorities were aware of Natan-Zada's intentions

 In March 2010, a lawyer representing some of the lynch suspects discovered security forces aerial footage of the scene prior to, during and after Natan-Zada's attack and after the lynching of Natan-Zada and accused the Israeli government of prior knowledge of Natan-Zada's intentions.
 At the time, the police denied it had aerial support and some have claimed a conspiracy theory that the government was trying to delegitimize the anti-disengagement movement by provoking an extremist act or setting up Natan-Zada.

 Reactions

 Then Prime Minister of Israel Ariel Sharon condemned Natan-Zada's actions unequivocally, calling them "a reprehensible act by a bloodthirsty Jewish terrorist," and "a deliberate attempt to harm the fabric of relations among all Israeli citizens."
 Vice Premier Shimon Peres and Interior Minister Ophir Pines-Paz visited the bereaved families.
 "Your pain is the pain of the entire State of Israel.
 We will not allow crazy men and terrorists to harm your life here," Peres told the families.
 Sharon's government consistently referred to the shooting as "an act of terrorism," language usually reserved for Palestinian suicide bombers.

-While the Israeli government and US Department of State both consider groups based on Kahanism to be terrorist organizations, Kahanist advocates insist their ideology only advocates the forced removal of Arabs from the Land of Israel, not murder.